 When the Volume plot is drawn with graphics hardware, the database is resampled onto a rectilinear grid that is used to place the polygons that are drawn to produce the image.
-You can control the coarseness of the resampled grid with the Number of samples text field and slider.
-To increase the number of sample points, enter a larger number into the Number of samples text field or move the slider to the right.
-Note that the slider is on an exponential scale and moving it to the right increases the number of sample points exponentially.
+You can control the coarseness of the resampled grid with the Number of samples text field.
+To increase the number of sample points, enter a larger number into the Number of samples text field.